 2. God requires exact obedience

 We have the misconception that obedience in the Old Testament was very important but in the New Testament God is more laid back about obedience.
 Paul says in I Corinthians 10:11 that what was written in the Old Testament was for our instruction so we could take note and learn.
-The command to repent and be baptized or to live holy lives, etc. must be exactly obeyed today as His commands were then.
+The command to repent and be baptized or to live holy lives, etc. are to be exactly obeyed today as His commands were then.

 3. God is with us